- We cross-post articles after they have been published on the blog on Medium.

 - The Ritza.co services@ritza account has access to submit to the Bryntum publication, so get access to that account.

 - Create a new draft and copy from the markdown, one section at a time, as if you copy the entire thing, the code blocks will not always get the correct formatting

-- For each code block, add three backticks which creates a new code block in medium and copy the code from GitHub.
+- For each code block, add three backticks which create a new code block in medium, and copy the code from GitHub.
 You can use the 'copy code block' button for this